-After a student has enrolled and transferred the maximum number of credits, no additional credits will be accepted or exchanged for previously accepted courses.
+After a student has enrolled and transferred the maximum number of credits, no additional credits will be accepted.
+However, exchanges may be made for previously accepted courses.
 Internship, independent study, test-out credit and preparatory courses are not transferable to Clarke University.
 At least 15 credit hours in the major field of study and a minimum of 6 credit hours for the minor must be earned at Clarke University.
-The final 30 hours of credit must be taken in residence.
+The final 30 hours of credit must be taken at Clarke University.